embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

 | Partition Scheme | **"Huge App (3MB No OTA/1MB SPIFFS)"** |
 | Upload Speed     |**"460800"**                           |

+### 5.3.
+Custom Fonts
+In addition to LVGL fonts, this application embeds several national alphabets and symbols, as well as Japanese Kanji Level 1 and Level 2.

+To create custom fonts, refer to [fonts/README.md][fonts/README.md] and use [LVGL Font Converter][10] to create/download the font data, save it to [src/](src), and modify [ui.h](ui.h#L16-L27).

 ## 6. How To Use
 This application is designed to take albums ripped from CDs and save them directly to your SD card.
 In addition to `.mp3`, the `.m4a` and `.wav` audio file formats are supported.